openshift/origin/docs/cli.md

 the standard input.
 For most actions, both JSON and YAML file formats are supported.

 Use `oc --help` for a full list of the verbs and subcommands available.
-A detailed list of examples for the most common verbs and subcommands is documented in the [oc by example](./generated/oc_by_example_content.adoc) and [oadm by example](./generated/oc_by_example_content.adoc) documents.
+A detailed list of examples for the most common verbs and subcommands is documented in the [oc by example](./generated/oc_by_example_content.adoc) and [oc adm by example](./generated/oc_by_example_content.adoc) documents.

 ## Common Flags